-Cold weather can sometimes make some health problems worse and even lead to serious complications, especially if you're over 65, or if you have a long-term health condition.
+Cold weather can sometimes make some health problems worse and even lead to serious complications, especially if you're over 65 or have a long-term health condition.
 Take a look at the links below for information on how to stay well.

-Remember to check on elderly friends, relatives and neighbours to ensure they're ok and have everything they need.
-There are a number of local businesses offering a food and prescription delivery service across Wycombe.
-Take a look at the full list of who to contact for help.
+Remember to check on elderly friends, relatives and neighbours to ensure they're OK and have everything they need.

 If you need to leave your home...

 - Dress in layers of lightweight clothing which keep you warmer than a single layer of heavy clothes